 The Files tab in Chelsia's chart in Dr. Lewis' EHR will also show these two signed documents:

 Keeping a copy in the patient's chart helps assure that the entire medical record can be located in one place.

-Additionally, in the Your Files > Files from Portal Users section of My Files & Templates, there's a category called "Documents that Have Been eSigned."
+Additionally, in the My Files > Files from Portal Users section of Files, Forms & Templates, there's a category called "Documents that Have Been eSigned."
 All eSigned documents from all Portal Users - client and non-client - will appear there.

 That's it!
 If you've understood everything in this section, you should now be a master at sending and receiving encrypted email through PSYBooks.